Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Step 3: Adding A Sitemap

 Next, prepare for an HTML file upload of your website’s sitemap if you have one ready.
-Typically, this is in the XML file format that provides the Search Console with information about the pages on your website.
+Typically, this is in the XML file format that provides the Search Console with information about your website’s pages.
 If your site already has one, you can find it at https://yourdomain.com/sitemap.xml.

 But if you need to create a sitemap for your website, consider using XML sitemap tools like XML Sitemaps for this endeavour.